cnvandev/dynamo/README.md

     )
 ```

 but that's a little messier.
+Regardless, just remember to pass the
+dictionary last and unpack it with the `**` and you're golden, pony boy.

 Caveats
 -------